 What is a Digital Footprint?

 We've all encountered the phrase "digital footprints," but do we truly know what it means?
-It is critical that guardians and teachers learn what these are so that they can guide the kids and assist them in realizing the hazards they may be putting themselves in, while sharing data online or merely browsing through websites.
-To be honest, everyone who is on the web should be aware of what they are leaving behind.
+Guardians and teachers must learn what these are so that they can guide the kids and assist them in realizing the hazards they may be putting themselves in, while sharing data online or merely browsing through websites.
+Everyone who is on the web should be aware of what they are leaving behind.

-A digital footprint is an information that people leave behind when they go on the internet.
-A digital footprint is a data that can be traced back to your internet activity.
-Your digital footprint is one-of-a-kind, and it comprises all digital conversations and activities that you engage in.
+A digital footprint is information that people leave behind when they go on the internet.
+A digital footprint is data that can be traced back to your internet activity.
+Your digital footprint is one-of-a-kind, comprising all digital conversations and activities you engage in.
 This contains the info you provide to websites, your emails, and the web pages you create.

 A post on social media such as Instagram or Linkedin is an instance of a digital footprint.
 That post will now be added to your digital path.
 As you engage more online, your trail expands.
 For instance, when you browse a site or submit an online form.
 If we accidentally provide a plethora of info about ourselves behind, it might be passively or deliberately gathered by others employing a basic search engine.

-The digital trail we leave after visiting websites are generally referred to as "cookies," and even most sites will require your permission to allow the usage of cookies prior to your visit to the site, even if you have no idea what this indicates.
+The digital trail we leave after visiting websites is generally referred to as "cookies," and even most sites will require your permission to allow the usage of cookies before you visit the site, even if you have no idea what this indicates.
 And most of us accept these cookies without completely understanding what they are and what they can do.

 Employers are increasingly “cyber vetting” potential employees depending on their internet activities.
 The police can also utilize digital footprints to acquire data about people to assist them in conducting their investigations.